GBPeters/tesseractor/README.md

-# tesseractor
+# Tesseractor
-Simple service for OCR'ing from one folder to another.
+Simple service for OCR'ing from one folder to another, using [Tesseract](https://github.com/tesseract-ocr/tesseract).